 - Smaller company (newer product, founded 2025)

 Best for: Individuals who use multiple calendar providers and want to keep them in sync cheaply and easily.
-If you use Google for personal and Outlook for work, or any combination of the three major providers, this is the top choice.
+If you use Google for personal and Outlook for work, this is the top choice.

-Not ideal for: Teams that need scheduling/booking pages or users who require enterprise SLA guarantees and dedicated support.
+Not ideal for: Teams that need scheduling/booking pages or users who require enterprise SLA guarantees.

 Providers: Google Calendar, Microsoft Outlook, Apple iCloud